 Stock Status

-Year of Most Recent Assessment 2008 for DAN 2 and 3
+Year of Most Recent Assessment 2015

 Assessment Runs Presented Survey biomass

 Reference Points Target: Not defined, but $B{MSY}$ assumed

 Soft Limit: 20% B 0

-Hard Limit: $10\% B_0$
+Hard Limit: 10% B 0

 Overfishing threshold: -

-Status in relation to Target Unknown
+Status in relation to Target Despite an increase in the landings since 2015-16, the exploitation levels of D. anus remain relatively low.
+It is likely that the stock is still effectively in a virgin state, therefore they are Very Likely (> 90%) to be at or above the target.

-Status in relation to Limits Unknown
+Status in relation to Limits Very Unlikely (< 10%) to be below the soft and hard limits

-Status in relation to Overfishing Unknown
+Status in relation to Overfishing Overfishing is Very Unlikely (< 10%) to be occurring